telerik/teststudio-docs/docs/advanced-topics/build-server/azdo/ms-hosted-agent-classic-pipeline.md

 ## Add Publish Pipeline Artifacts Task to Upload the Test Studio Result File

-Test Studio test run produces its own test result file which contains additional useful information for the test run.
+Test Studio test run produces its proprietary test result file which contains additional useful information for the test run.
 That result file can be very helpful in the case when a test run fails.
-The __result file always ends with file extension *.aiiresult__ and we recommend to <a href="/features/test-runners/artoftest-runner#result-option" target="_blank">specify its name as part of the command which triggers the CLI runner</a> in order to upload it to the pipeline artifacts.
+The __result file always ends with file extension *.aiiresult__ and we recommend to <a href="/features/test-runners/artoftest-runner#result-option" target="_blank">specify its name as part of the command which triggers the CLI runner</a>.
+That way you can control the upload of the file to the pipeline artifacts.

 1. Click the __Agent__ tile and create a new __All >> Publish Pipeline Artifacts__ task.